Updated May 2023

 Other options are organic flats to use as inserts.
 “All in one” diapers also exist, but if you’re worried about the waterproof and synthetic parts contaminating the other parts, that’s a concern.
 Also, they take longer to dry and have a greater risk of mold.

 Here’s my fave blogger explaining least toxic cloth diaper options.
 One is wool diaper covers.
 Two things that I personally couldn’t get past are the ethical issues with wool (although organic is supposed to avoid those), and the necessity to wash the wool with lanolin (which might not actually be difficult, but seemed daunting to me).
+Lunapaca might be a good brand but didn’t respond to my question about certifications.
 Best inserts are certified organic cotton or hemp.
 Note that bamboo cloth is not non toxic due to extensive processing, despite being marketed as such.

 The good news is that the less chemical-laden diapers are usually less irritating.
 I’ve barely dealt with any diaper rashes, but what I found to work best for treatment was a baking soda bath.
 Other often- recommended treatments are coconut oil or breastmilk, but if the rash looks to be caused by yeast, these could potentially make it worse.
 If you suspect yeast, that comes from within, so look at diet and sugar intake.
 If I was to use a cream product, I would use this.
 I would not use any kind of butt paste made with essential oils or zinc oxide (however if you do want to try that, using a natural sunscreen like Badger would work the same).